5 Things to Know About the iOS 12.4.5 Update

 Apple’s released an iOS 12.4.5 update for iPhone and iPad models that weren’t updated to iOS 13 or iPadOS 13.

-iOS 12.4.5 is another point update which means it’s a small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.
+iOS 12.4.5 is a point update which means it’s a small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.

 If your device is currently running iOS 12.4.4, you get the shortest change log and the smallest iOS 12.4.5 download.